 About 6:33 Physical Therapy

 The mission of 6:33 Physical Therapy is to serve you with integrity and compassion while helping you improve your overall health, fitness, and performance.
 We understand how frustrating it is when healthcare professionals do not understand the deep desire of an athlete to move, train, and compete.
 Therefore, our treatment philosophy is to help you continue moving and modify training as needed to address your limitations and ultimately CRUSH your goals!
-We are excited to have the opportunity to work with you!
+As your Mount Pleasant movement specialists, we are excited to have the opportunity to work with you!

 Meet Dr. Alison Berglund, PT, DPT